 Experientially, people report they feel more alert, energetic, quiet, and grounded after an Alexander lesson.
 Practically, The Alexander Technique encourages a redistribution of muscle tone.
 By consciously organizing the coordination of the head, neck, back, and limbs, the Technique offers overused surface muscles a needed break, and indirectly coaxes deeper layers of musculature into more activity.

-To join Clay’s class, contact him directly.
+To book a private session with Clay, contact him directly.
 His information is on his bio page.